-If you are seeking medical exemption from immunizations, sufficient documentation must be submitted by your medical provider, including reason for contraindication and end date (if applicable) and any additional documentation.
+If you are seeking medical exemption from immunizations, sufficient documentation must be submitted by your medical provider (MD, DO), including reason for contraindication and end date (if applicable) and any additional documentation.
 Please have your medical provider write a letter or chart note on letterhead with contact information, detailing the type of medical exemption (i.e. a single vaccine or all vaccines) and the medical rationale.

-If you are seeking religious exemption to immunizations, you must complete the Request for Religious Exemption Form.
+If you are seeking a religious exemption to immunizations, you must complete the Request for Religious Exemption Form.
 RIT requires this form to be notarized.
-New York State does not accept philosophical waivers.

 If you are an RIT employee or family member of an RIT employee and take 6 or more credit hours at RIT, you are considered a student under the NYS Public Health Law 2165/2167.
 Therefore, employees and family members must comply with established NYS and RIT immunization requirements regardless of how long you have been associated with RIT.